640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-During the second and third trimester prenatal visits, your physician/midwife may check the following, depending on your current medical condition and the health of the fetus:
+During the second and third trimester prenatal visits, your healthcare provider or midwife may check the following, depending on your current medical condition and the health of the fetus:

 Any current symptoms or discomforts